alecritson/Placid-Statamic/Readme.md

 # Placid Beta (Statamic)

+** Please note this is for use on Statamic `v2.*`, please see the v1 branch for Statamic `v1.*`  **

+_Also._

+I haven't had a great deal of time to delve into plugin development on the new Statamic, however I have run tests with this version of the plugin and things seem to work.
+If they don't for you then absolutely feel free to create an issue on the repo, just start it with `[V2]` so I know what version you are on about.

+---

 Placid allows you to consume RESTful APIs in your Statamic templates, using Guzzle to handle the requests.

 **Placid supports**: